 In 1997, Pritzker Prize-winning Japanese architect Fumihiko Maki completed the Kaze-no-Oka Crematorium in Nakatsu, Japan.
-The building’s design emphasizes what the architect called “transitional spaces,” wherein the functional rooms are spaced with some distance between one another in order “to allow for pause and reflection.”
-Between the funeral hall, the cemetery, and the waiting lounge, visitors can take time to mourn and remember those they’ve lost and to ponder the end-of-life experience.
+The building’s design emphasizes what the architect called “transitional spaces,” wherein the functional rooms are spaced with some distance between one another to “allow for pause and reflection.”
+Between the funeral hall, the cemetery, and the waiting lounge, visitors can take time to mourn and remember those they’ve lost and ponder the end-of-life experience.

 Kaze-no-Oka Crematorium Technical Information

 - Area: 2,515 m2

 - Engineers: Hanawa Structural Engineers, Sogo Consultants (MEP)

 I do not try to have unnecessary complicated forms or textures in buildings.
 It is kind of a discipline I put on myself. (…) There is a mysterious art to the whole design process, and conscious or unconscious decisions.
 Not trying to make space and form extraordinary, something you have not done or you have not seen.
 Instead we respect the human behaviors, what they may like, what they may not like.1

 – Fumihiko Maki

 Kaze-no-Oka Crematorium has a fluid appearance that blends smoothly with the surrounding ancient burial mounds and cemetery.
 Starting with the building approach, transitional spaces are emphasized; each ceremonial function space (funeral hall, cemetery, and waiting lounge) is kept at a specific distance from the next to allow for pause and reflection.
 On the exterior, different geometry and materiality were given to each section.
 Using these different materials – brick, Corten steel, and concrete – also allows the building to be read as a sculpture in the park.